0xGearhart/foundry-erc4337-account-abstraction/README.md

 - **Single Signer Model**: Only one owner can validate operations - no multi-sig support.
 Consider using a multi-sig wallet as the owner in production.

-- **No Nonce Validation**: The `validateUserOp()` function doesn't validate nonces (see commented code).
-This must be implemented to prevent replay attacks across different EntryPoints.
+- **No Nonce Validation**: The `validateUserOp()` function doesn't validate nonces but the entry point contract ensures uniqueness.
+Not strictly needed but could add logic to ensure ordered execution or some other logic.

 - **Basic Signature Scheme**: Uses simple ECDSA with EOA signatures.
 No support for account abstraction-specific features like batching or scheduled operations.